weeebr/dizzlefolio/README.md

 ## Code of Conduct

-We ask that you be kind and polite when interacting with the Investbrain community.
+We ask that you be kind and polite when interacting with the Dizzlefolio community.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Investbrain, please submit your report via [Github](https://github.com/investbrainapp/investbrain/security/advisories/new).
+If you discover a security vulnerability within Dizzlefolio, please submit your report via [Github](https://github.com/investbrainapp/investbrain/security/advisories/new).
 All security vulnerabilities will be promptly addressed.
 We ask that you keep any suspected vulnerabilities private and confidential until they have been appropriately addressed.

 ## License

-Investbrain is open-sourced software licensed under the [CC-BY-NC 4.0](https://github.com/investbrainapp/investbrain?tab=License-1-ov-file).
+Dizzlefolio is open-sourced software licensed under the [CC-BY-NC 4.0](https://github.com/investbrainapp/investbrain?tab=License-1-ov-file).